Lost and found dogs

 The council will charge you for collecting and looking after your dog.
 The charges are;

-- £7.50 per dog per night kennelling charge
+- £9.20 per dog per night kenneling charge

 If your dog has an up-to-date microchip or tag clearly identifying the owner, there will be no charge for the first night in kennels.
-We can microchip for free any dog we collect.
+We can microchip any dog we collect at £19.20 per dog.
 Please bring some identification with you, such as a driving licence or bill that shows your address.